- ABOUT US

 Our society may sing the songs, and watch a never-ending line up a Christmas shows, cartoons, and holiday specials, but they haven’t a clue as to what Christmas is all about.
 Christmas isn’t about Santa Claus, nor is it about Rudolf and his reindeer games.

-The real meaning of Christmas is that Jesus left His heavenly estate and came down as a baby human being; it’s about God becoming flesh like you and me so that He could take our place and die the death we deserve due to our sins.
+The real meaning of Christmas is that Jesus left His heavenly estate and came down as a baby human being.
+It’s about how God became flesh like you and me so that He could take our place and die the death we deserve due to our sins.

 And this is the story we need to share.
 We need to be like those shepherds on that first Christmas night, who not only went to see the baby Jesus, but also shared everything they had seen and heard.